spuentesp/MONITOR/docs/narrative_engine.md

 ## Persistence Policy

-- Canonical writes go to YAML (validated by Steward)
+- Canonical writes go through Pydantic models (validated via Pydantic + Steward checks).
-- DBs are projections; avoid direct writes to Neo4j in prod paths
+- Databases (Neo4j spine + satellites) are authoritative projections of validated Pydantic models.
-- Dev mode may write to DB for smoke tests; mark as non‑canonical
+- YAML may be used for configuration/fixtures and human‑readable exports but is not authoritative for runtime writes.

 ---